-- designed and installed in accordance with Part 5 or 6 of MUTCD - attached to the illuminated advertising on street name sign support post

-- aluminium fingerboard style with retroreflective sheeting, and - non-illuminated.
+- designed and installed in accordance with Part 5 or 6 of Queensland MUTCD - attached to the illuminated advertising on street name sign support post - aluminium fingerboard style with retroreflective sheeting, and - non-illuminated.

-The department (and / or Local Government as applicable) is to approve the installation of all community facility, service or tourist fingerboard signs attached to the post of an illuminated advertising device on street name sign.
-In addition, the District Tourism Signage Committee (DTSC) is to approve the installation of any tourist signs proposed for an illuminated advertising on street name post (excluding tourism advertising as part of the advertising panel).
-Refer to section 5.2.10 for application process.
+The department (and / or local government as applicable) is to approve the installation of all community facility, service or tourist fingerboard signs attached to the support post of an illuminated advertising device on street name sign.
+In addition the installation of any tourist sign proposed for an illuminated advertising on street name post (excluding tourism advertising as part of the advertising panel) must be approved in accordance with the department's Tourist and Service Sign Guidelines.
+Refer to Section 5.2.10 for further information.